rolandoalvarado/bob-v2/README.md

 Contributing
 ------------
 1. Fork `https://bitbucket.org/wdamarillo/mcloud_features`
-2. Create a branch for whatever it is you plan to do
+2. Create a branch for whatever it is you plan to do.
+ALWAYS create a branch so that when there are changes in origin/master, you only need to rebase your branch and keep your commits in order.
+Also, this allows you to squash multiple commits into one before submitting a pull request.
 3. Change stuff
-4. Send a pull request.
-If I like it, I will merge to my master branch
+4. Send a pull request

 Helpful references for development
 ----------------------------------
-1. [Gherkin Syntax](https://github.com/cucumber/cucumber/wiki/Gherkin) - If all you want is to write .feature files, this is the only reference you need.
+1. [Gherkin Syntax](https://github.com/cucumber/cucumber/wiki/Gherkin) - If all you want is to write feature files, this is the only reference you need.
 2. [Capybara DSL](http://rubydoc.info/github/jnicklas/capybara/master) - Learn about the DSL used in the tests.
 3. [Cucumber](http://cukes.info) - Learn about the Cucumber framework.
 The Cucumber Book is highly recommended.
 4. [Rspec-Rails](http://rubydoc.info/gems/rspec-rails/frames) - Background information about the testing framework used.